jkrumbiegel/MakieLayout.jl/docs/src/faq.md

 size the row or column will shrink to the maximum reported size.
 This is so smaller elements with a known size take as little space as needed.
-But if there is other content in the row that should take more space, you can give the offending element a size of `Auto(false)`.
-This way, its own size can be determined automatically, but it doesn't report that to the row or column.
+But if there is other content in the row that should take more space, you can give the offending element the attribute `tellheight = false` or `tellwidth = false`.
+This way, its own size can be determined automatically, but it doesn't report it to the row or column of the layout.
 Alternatively, you can set the size of that row or column to `Auto(false)` (or any other value than `Auto(true)`).

 ```@example